FrankJaco/homeassistant-wwino-addon/docs/index.md

 ```
 **BOTTLE** Entities represent the total number of bottles of wine.
 **WINE** Entities represent the total number of UNIQUE wines meaning wines of the same name and exact vintage.

-During Wonderful Wino installation configuration, there is an optional MQTT section.
-If MQTT Discovery is DISABLED, Wonderful Wino creates entities via REST API, otherwise MQTT is used to create the entities.

-**MQTT (Message Queuing Telemetry Transport)** is an efficient, event-driven protocol where a persistent, low-overhead connection with Home Assistant's MQTT Broker is established.
-When a bottle count changes, the add-on instantly _publishes_ a small message to the broker, which Home Assistant _subscribes_ to, resulting in near real-time updates and better resource usage.

-**REST (Representational State Transfer)** Requires the add-on to manually _call_ Home Assistant's HTTP API and send a long-lived token with each request.
-This is less efficient and requires the add-on to _poll_ (check) for updates, which increases network traffic compared to the instantaneous nature of MQTT.

-Wonderful Wino's network traffic load is small in either case.
-If you are already running MQTT, take advantage of it.
-If you are not, REST will work just fine.
-If you want to learn more or potentially install a [MQTT Addon, follow this link.](https://www.home-assistant.io/integrations/mqtt/)

 ## Voice Assistant AI Prompts: